-Syntax INCLUDE UIMSDEFS FROM UIMS-TOOLS INCLUDE UIMSCOMMON FROM UIMS- TOOLS CALL GetSolidColour(Context, Colour, vSolidColour) Syntax elements Context: The handle of the application context.
-Colour: A UIMS logical colour or an absolute colour, specified as a combination of red, green and blue. vSolidColour: A variable in which to return the closest available solid colour.
-This will be an absolute colour that is a red, green and blue colour combination.
+CALL GetSolidColour(Context, Colour, vSolidColour)

+Colour A UIMS logical colour or an absolute colour, specified as a combination of red, green and blue.

+vSolidColour A variable in which to return the closest available solid colour.
+This will be an absolute colour - that is a red, green and blue colour combination.

 Comments This subroutine should be used to ensure that a solid colour is used as the background to text or other foreground detail.

 UIMS screen colours are described in detail in Appendix B.

-6.98 GetState
+GetState